The EXADEP™ score-related test policies for test takers include:

 When ETS or test center administrators find that there is misconduct in connection with a test, the test taker may be dismissed from the test center, or ETS may decline to score the test, or may cancel the test score.
 Misconduct includes but is not limited to noncompliance with the Test Center Policies and Procedures.
 Test takers whose scores are canceled will forfeit their test fees and must pay to take the entire EXADEP test again at a future administration.
 No record of the score cancellations, or the reason for cancellation, will appear on their future score reports sent to colleges, universities and/or fellowship sponsors.

-Note: The arbitration option is available only to test takers residing in the United States and U.S. Territories.
+Note: The arbitration option is available only to test takers testing in the United States and U.S. Territories.

 ETS and the EXADEP Program have taken steps to ensure, to the extent possible, that tests and test scores are fair for all test takers, regardless of group membership.
 In addition, the EXADEP Program has developed Score Use Guidelines, a summary of the considerations for appropriate use of EXADEP test scores, designed to encourage institutions to use EXADEP scores appropriately.
 For more information, see the Guide to the Use and Interpretation of Scores for the EXADEP™ Test.